-The Cybertruck’s maximum driving range checks in at 250 miles for the entry-level, rear-wheel drive-only model equipped with a single electric motor, 300 miles for the mid-range version with dual-motor all-wheel drive, and up to 500 miles for the top-spec trim with three motors and supercar-like acceleration.
+The Cybertruck’s maximum driving range checks in at 250 miles for the entry-level, rear-wheel-drive model equipped with one electric motor, 300 miles for the mid-range version with dual-motor all-wheel drive, and up to 500 miles for the top-spec trim with three motors.
 Owners will be able to pay to use Tesla’s growing network of Supercharger stations or top up the battery pack (which will most likely be huge) at home.

 Pricing and availability

 The F-150 is permanently stitched into America’s canvas.
-Available right away, the entry-level XL model carries a base price of $28,495, though it’s more of a construction site-spec work truck than one you’d want to drive daily.
-The hot-rodded Raptor model starts at $53,205, while the range-topping Limited ventures into luxury car territory with a $67,485 price tag.
+Available right away, the entry-level XL model carries a base price of $28,745, though it’s more of a construction site-spec work truck you’d rent from Home Depot than a comfortable cruiser you’d enjoy driving daily.
+The hot-rodded Raptor model starts at $53,455, while the range-topping Limited ventures into luxury car territory with a $67,35 price tag.

 Who else is in the game?

-While many companies talk about making electric trucks, there is not a single one you can buy in 2019.
-All of the pickups we’ve seen or heard about will arrive during the early 2020s.
+Although car companies love talking about electric pickup trucks, there is not a single one you can buy new in 2020.
+All of the models we’ve seen or heard about will arrive during the early 2020s.
 As of writing, alternatives to the Ford F-150 included the Ram 1500, which is available with a mild hybrid system, and the Chevrolet Silverado/GMC Sierra twins.
 The Toyota Tundra and the Nissan Titan are also worth a look, but loyalty runs stronger among truck buyers than in any other segment.

-The category will balloon during the early 2020s.
-The Cybertruck’s closest rival is the outdoorsy Rivian R1T (pictured), which was introduced at the 2018 edition of the Los Angeles Auto Show.
-It’s scheduled to enter production in 2020.
+If everything goes according to plan, the category will balloon during the early 2020s.
+The Cybertruck’s closest rival is the outdoorsy Rivian R1T (pictured above), which was introduced at the 2018 edition of the Los Angeles Auto Show.
+It was scheduled to enter production in 2020, but it has been delayed until 2021.
 Buyers looking for a more heavy-duty rig can look at the Tonka truck-like Bollinger B2.
 It has a 7,500-pound towing capacity, and it’s brimming with clever features (like an end-to-end pass-through), but it starts at $125,000 — yikes.
 Alternatively, Lordstown Motor Corporation — a start-up few have heard of before — has started taking orders for its electric truck.